How to Make Nun Peg Dolls for Catholic Kids

 Find all of my peg doll resources here!

 This is a super cute and fun toy for Catholic kids.
-You don’t have to special order expensive wooden peg doll parts to make these, and you don’t have to be a great painter to pull this off either.
+You don’t have to special order expensive wooden peg doll parts to make these; you don’t have to be a great painter to pull this off either.
 Trust me, you can craft these adorable Catholic peg people- you really can.
 And you know what?
 These fun little Nun dolls make great Mass toys for little girls!

 To make these, just go get the big bag of “doll pins” from your local craft store.
-Ya, they’re maybe not quite as nice as some of those fatter peg people things, but those are a lot more expensive and in a lot of cases you have to special order them.
+Ya, they’re maybe not quite as nice as some of those fatter peg people things, but those are a lot more expensive, and in a lot of cases you have to special order them.
 The doll pins work just fine.
 Paint them with some cheap acrylic paints skin colored.
-You can either paint on a face, or else just draw on a simple face with a sharpie marker.
-It’s ok if they just look like a smiley face- really, it is. 🙂 Then, paint on the basic colors of their habit (see picture below).
+You can either paint on a face, or just draw on a simple face with a Sharpie marker.
+It’s okay if they just look like a smiley face- really, it is. 🙂 Then, paint on the basic colors of their habit (see picture below).
 When you’re finished with the painting part, you can seal them with Mod Podge or similar sealer, but you don’t have to.
 It will just help them last longer.

 I cut their clothes out of assorted colors of felt.
 Different peg dolls can be different sizes, so just play with it a little until you get their clothes the right size to wrap around.
 When you get one right, use it as a pattern to cut out all the others.
 Here’s what our pieces looked like before we glued them together: